Mottie/tablesorter/README.md

   * Ensure empty cells get a header.
 Fixes [issue #1209](https://github.com/Mottie/tablesorter/issues/1209).
 * Math: Add `math_completed` callback.
 * Resizable: update resizable handle position after init.
 Fixes [issue #1207](https://github.com/Mottie/tablesorter/issues/1207).

-#### <a name="v2.26.0">Version 2.26.0</a> (5/1/2016)

-* Pager:
-  * Save pager size as "all" vs number.
-Fixes [issue #1196](https://github.com/Mottie/tablesorter/issues/1196).
-  * CAUTION: This change will pass "all", if set, as a page size to the server for ajax requests.
-So, this may break current server methods on the number of pages to return.
-* StickyHeaders: Include caption height in calculations.
-Fixes [issue #1205](https://github.com/Mottie/tablesorter/issues/1205).